MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 * For new data, include full historical data for all employees.
 * Import organizational data for all employees in the company, including licensed and non-licensed employees.
-* Refer to the [sample .csv template](https://go.microsoft.com/fwlink/?linkid=2224590) for data structure and guidelines to avoid common issues like too many or too few unique values, redundant fields, invalid data formats, and more.
+* See the [sample .csv template](https://go.microsoft.com/fwlink/?linkid=2224590) for data structure and guidelines to avoid common issues like too many or too few unique values, redundant fields, invalid data formats, and more.

 #### Export your data on a set frequency